Home

 Severe Sleep Apnea Treatment

-If your doctor told you have severe sleep apnea, then you have the Apnea Hypopnea Index (AHI) - measured on the overnight sleep study - greater than 30.
-You can learn more about apnea hyponea index on this page.
+If you already have been tested in a sleep disorder center, then you should see your Apnea Hypopnea Index (AHI) - measured on the overnight sleep study - greater than 30.

 You can recognize a patient with severe sleep apnea if he has the following symptoms: